rdotnet/rdotnet/README.md

 Test execution time: 5.2537 Seconds
 ```

-However from time to time tests may fail to start, for reasons as yet unknown:
+However note that from time to time tests may fail to start, for reasons as yet unknown:

 ```text
 Starting test execution, please wait...